-- (D) 750 to 2,499 swine each weighing 55 pounds or more, - (ii) Either one of the following conditions are met: - (A) Pollutants are discharged into waters of the United States through a man-made ditch, flushing system, or other similar man-made devices; or - (B) Pollutants are discharged directly into waters of the United States which originate outside of and pass over, across, or through the facility or otherwise come into direct contact with the animals confined in the operation.
+- (D) 750 to 2,499 swine each weighing 55 pounds or more, - - (ii) Either one of the following conditions are met: - (A) Pollutants are discharged into waters of the United States through a man-made ditch, flushing system, or other similar man-made devices; or - (B) Pollutants are discharged directly into waters of the United States which originate outside of and pass over, across, or through the facility or otherwise come into direct contact with the animals confined in the operation.

-ANSWER: The regulatory section cited in paragraph 24 speaks for itself and requires no response.
+ANSWER: The regulatory section cited in paragraph 23 speaks for itself and

-- 25. Section 122.23 (b)(7), 40 CFR 122.23(b)(1), provides, in pertinent part: - (7) Process wastewater means water directly or indirectly used in the operation of the AFO for any or all of the following: spillage or overflow from animal or poultry watering systems; washing, cleaning, or flushing pens, barns, manure pits, or other AFO facilities; direct contact swimming, washing, or spray cooling of animals; or dust control.
-Process wastewater also includes any water which comes into contact with any raw materials, products, or byproducts including manure, litter, feed, milk, eggs or bedding requires no response.
+- 24. Section 122.23 (b)(7), 40 CFR 122.23(b)(1), provides, in pertinent part: - (7) Process wastewater means water directly or indirectly used in the operation of the AFO for any or all of the following: spillage or overflow from animal or poultry watering systems; washing, cleaning, or flushing pens, barns, manure pits, or other AFO facilities; direct contact swimming, washing, or spray cooling of animals; or dust control.
+Process wastewater also includes any water which comes into contact with any raw materials, products, or byproducts including manure, litter, feed, milk, eggs or bedding limited to open lots, housed lots, feedlots, confinement houses, stall barns, free stall barns, milkrooms, milking centers, cowyards, barnyards, medication pens, walkers, animal walkways, and stables.
+The manure storage area includes but is not limited to lagoons, runoff ponds, storage sheds, stockpiles, under house or pit storages, liquid impoundments, static piles and composting piles.
+The raw materials storage area includes but is not limited to feed silos, silage bunkers, and bedding materials.
+The waste containment area includes but is not limited to settling basins, and areas within berms and diversions which separate uncontaminated storm water.
+Also included in the definition of production area is any eff washing or egg processing facility, and any area used in the storage, handling, treatment or disposal of mortalities.

-ANSWER: The regulatory section cited in paragraph 25 speaks for itself and
+ANSWER: The regulatory section cited in paragraph 24 speaks for itself and